-KIAWAH ISLAND, S.C. -- Tom Fazio's million-dollar renovation of the 7,119-yard River Course earlier this year has enhanced the original course at The Kiawah Island Club.
+KIAWAH ISLAND, S.C. -- Tom Fazio's million-dollar renovation of the 7,119-yard River Course in 2015 enhanced the original course at The Kiawah Island Club.

 Fazio returned to his 1995 design to rebuild bunkers, add new women's tees on certain holes and replace turf.
 Perhaps the most important upgrade is the new comfort station, where complimentary treats such as homemade sliders and wraps and drinks are served.